Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Miguel Burch, MD

-Associate Director, General Surgery and Minimally Invasive Surgery
+Associate Director, Minimally Invasive Surgery

-Dr. Burch holds a bachelor’s degree in psychology from George Mason University, and earned his medical degree from the Medical College of Virginia.
-Dr. Burch served his internship and residency at the Boston Medical Center, where he earned awards for excellence in surgical critical care and the Lester Williams Teaching Award.
-He was named Chief Resident at Boston Medical Center in 2003, and completed a fellowship in Minimally Invasive Surgery at Cedars-Sinai Medical Center in 2005.
+Dr. Burch holds a bachelors degree from George Mason University and earned his medical degree from the Medical College of Virginia.
+Dr. Burch completed his internship and residency at the Boston Medical Center, where he earned awards for excellence in surgical critical care and the Lester Williams Teaching Award.
+He was named Chief Resident at Boston Medical Center in 2003.
+He then served at Boston Medical Center as Assistant Professor of Surgery at Boston University School of Medicine and completed a fellowship in Minimally Invasive Surgery at Cedars-Sinai in 2005.

 Dr. Burch is a fellow of the American College of Surgeons and is a member in good standing of the Society of American Gastrointestinal Endoscopic Surgeons, Society for Surgery of the Alimentary Tract, Western Surgical Society, American Society for Metabolic and Bariatric Surgery and the Obesity Society.